neontuna/neontuna.com/about.md

 ---

 Hello there, you've somehow stumbled across my website.
 First of all, I apologize if the domain name is misleading.
-Nightiron.com was available and sounded really cool, like a hair metal band.
-There's really nothing on here about night time or metals.
+Neontuna.com was available and sounded really cool, like a cyberpunk sushi stand.
+There's really nothing on here about fish or neon (signs or otherwise).
 However you will find posts about programming, computers, BBQ, cats, and programming computers.

 ...